nzakas/understandinges6/manuscript/02-Functions.md

 In the case of default parameter values, the value of `null` is considered to be valid and the default value will not be used.

-Perhaps the most interesting feature of default parameter arguments is that the default value need not be a primitive value.
+Perhaps the most interesting feature of default parameter values is that the default value need not be a primitive value.
 You can, for example, execute a function to retrieve the default parameter:

 ```js
 function getCallback() {